noodle-strudel/hiking-game-arcade-cabinet/README.md

   initials varchar(3)
 );
 ```

 ### Issues Encountered with MariaDB
 The main issue encountered was the aforementioned password weirdness with the game not being able to access the server unless the server password was blank.
-#### NOTE TO DELETE: I'm sorry I couldn't think of any issues we ran into, the only stuff was like the addon not playing nice with windows and the double addition which was a completely separate bug in the game and neither of those are related to MariaDB and would fit better in other things besides the readme